Thanksgiving Candy Turkey Favors

 - Google Eyes

 - Brown Pom Pom

 Your local dollar store, Michaels craft store, or retail store will have these items available rather inexpensively.
-You can use any candy you wish of course.
-For our example, we liked the fall colours in Reese’s candy mix so it was a great choice.
-Feel free to use fall coloured M&M’s or any other candy your family enjoys.
+You can use any candy you wish, of course.
+We liked the fall colours in Reese’s candy mix, for our example, so it was a great choice.
+Feel free to use fall-coloured M&M’s or any other candy your family enjoys.